Best Family Games Apps for iPhone and Android: 2026 Picks

 Setup is fast.

-We played a four-person game over a Saturday afternoon with one player on iPhone, two on Android tablets, and one on a MacBook.
-Total session ran about 45 minutes.
-For more word-based options, check our roundup of the best word board games that pair well with Ticket to Ride on rotation.
+A four-person game can mix one player on iPhone, two on Android tablets, and one on a MacBook in the same lobby, with a typical session running about 45 minutes.
+For more word-based options, check the roundup of the best word board games that pair well with Ticket to Ride on rotation.

 #2.
 Catan Universe

 Asmodee confirms that Catan Universe now bundles base Catan plus Seafarers and Cities & Knights, which is the setup most tabletop players want.
-We ran a four-person online match and setup took about six minutes, much faster than hunting for the physical tiles.
+A four-person online match sets up in a few minutes, much faster than hunting for the physical tiles.

 One daily match is free.